qiboteam/qibocal/doc/source/protocols/singleshot.rst

 In this experiment, the qubit is preapared multiple times in state :math:`\ket{0}` and :math:`\ket{1}`, for each shot the  `I` and `Q` values are acquired.
-According to the theory, if we take into account the noise, for each state we should observe a Gaussian blob in the `IQ-plane`.
+According to the theory, if we take into account the noise, for each state we should observe a Gaussian blob in the `IQ-plane`:cite:`Krantz_2019`.

 Fit
 ^^^